andrew/ultimate-awesome/README.md

 - [awesome-hapi](https://github.com/anhldbk/awesome-hapi) - A curated list of delightful HapiJS packages & resources.
 - [awesome-wiki-books](https://github.com/awesome-wiki/awesome-wiki-books) - 收集高质量值得一读的书籍 📚 在线阅读👉.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
-- [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-devrant](https://github.com/devRant-Community/awesome-devrant) - A curated list of awesome devRant projects, libraries, software and resources.
 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.
+- [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [slack-groups](https://github.com/learn-anything/slack-groups) - Awesome Slack Groups.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.